BigOokie/skywire-wing-commander/README.md

 In the example above, `"chat":{"id":000000000` is what you are looking for, and specifically the `id` which in this example is `000000000`.

 ## Running Wing Commander

+### Command line flags
+**Wing Commander** supports the following command line flags:
+- `-v` - Output the version of Wing Commander to the terminal.
+Wing Commander will exit on completion.
+- `-config` - Output the runtime configuration to the terminal.
+Wing Commander will exit on completion.

 ### Background process
 To run **Wing Commander** as a background process (detached from the terminal):